Mandy Lindsay

 Mandy Lindsay is an American politician serving as a member of the Colorado House of Representatives from the 42nd district.
 She assumed office on January 18, 2022, succeeding Dominique Jackson.

 Early life and education

 Lindsay is a native of Littleton, Colorado, and graduated from Chatfield High School.
 She studied political science at Tulane University.

 Career

 Lindsay has worked as an independent political organizer in Colorado.
 She also served as State Representative Dominique Jackson's legislative aide and was employed at a rapid vaccination clinic.
 Lindsay was appointed to the Colorado House of Representatives in January 2022 after Jackson took a position in the United States Department of Housing and Urban Development.

 In November 2022, Lindsay was selected to serve as the Democratic caucus chair in the House.

+2026 election

+Lindsay ran for re-election in the 2026 Colorado House of Representatives election.
+However, in the Democratic primary election held June 30, 2026, she was defeated by opponent Sarah Woodson.

+Investigation

+In January 2026, Democratic State Representative Bob Marshall filed a complaint against Representative Lindsay alleging that she mismanaged funds for the Colorado House Democrats internal bank account as caucus co-chair.
+On May 11, 2026 the Colorado House Ethics Committee voted unanimously that there was probable cause that she knowingly mishandled her caucus' funds as the Democratic caucus co-chair.